-D.2 Key risks (u) The expected changes in accounting principles regarding the relating to financial instruments may have an Issuer impact on BNPP's balance sheet, income statement and regulatory capital ratios and result in additional costs.
+D.2 Key risks regarding the Issuer (u) The expected changes in accounting principles relating to financial instruments may have an impact on BNPP's balance sheet, income statement and regulatory capital ratios and result in additional costs. --- ----- -- income attributable to equity holders for the year ending 31 December 2017.

-2. The "Pro Forma Issue Specific Summary of the Programme in relation to this Base Prospectus" on pages 70 to 105 of the Base Prospectus is amended as follows:

-(a) Element B.9 is deleted and replaced with the following:
+- 2. The "Pro Forma Issue Specific Summary of the Programme in relation to this Base Prospectus" on pages 87 to 134 of the Base Prospectus is amended as follows: - (a) Element B.9 is deleted and replaced with the following:

-B.9 Profit forecast or Based on its unaudited consolidated financial statements, the estimate BNP Paribas Group generated 7,759 million euros in net income attributable to equity holders for the year ending 31 December 2017.
+B.9 Profit forecast or Based on its unaudited consolidated financial statements, the estimate BNP Paribas Group generated 7,759 million euros in net